Dimitri Tiomkin: Techniques of composing

 Tiomkin's methods of composing a film score have been analyzed and described by music experts.
 Musicologist Dave Epstein, for one, has explained that after reading the script, Tiomkin would then outline the film's major themes and movements.
-After the film itself has been filmed, he would make a detailed study of the timing of scenes, using a stopwatch to arrange precise synchronization of the music with the scenes.
+After the film itself had been filmed, he would make a detailed study of the timing of scenes, using a stopwatch to arrange precise synchronization of the music with the scenes.
 He would complete the final score after assembling all the musicians and orchestra, rehearse a number of times, and then record the final soundtrack.

 Tiomkin paid careful attention to the voices of the actors when composing.
-According to Epstein, he "found that in addition to the timbre of the voice, the pitch of the speaking voice must be very carefully considered..."
+According to Epstein, he "found that in addition to the timbre of the voice, the pitch of the speaking voice must be very carefully considered...."
 To accomplish this, Tiomkin would go to the set during filming and would listen to each of the actors.
 He would also talk with them individually, noting the pitch and color of their voices.

 Tiomkin explains why he took the extra time with actors:

-Death and legacy
+Death

 Dimitri Tiomkin died in London, England, in 1979 two weeks after fracturing his pelvis in a fall.
 He was interred in Forest Lawn Memorial Park Cemetery in Glendale, California.

+Legacy

 During the 1950s Tiomkin was the highest-paid film composer, composing close to a rate of a picture each month, achieving his greatest fame during the 1950s and 1960s.
 Between 1948 and 1958, his "golden decade," he composed 57 film scores.
 In 1952 he composed nine film scores, including High Noon, for which he won two Academy Awards.
 In the same decade, he won two more Oscars and his film scores were nominated nine times.